 With an energy for finding local innovators and learning from a range of sectors, Sophie’s area of work will help ensure the safety and dignity of the most vulnerable people in times of crisis.

-Before joining Elrha, Mambwe previously worked in development and human rights organisations in the UK and internationally.
+Before joining Elrha in 2016, Mambwe worked in charity and human rights organisations in the UK and South Asia, previously supporting a team of human rights lawyers.

 Frances has been with Elrha since 2011 working across Elrha’s programmes to strengthen and broker partnerships.
 She is currently working with the HIF on their localisation and scaling initiatives as well as strategic partnerships.